Thor: The Dark World: Reception

+Box office

-Box officeThor: The Dark World earned $206.4 million in North America and $438.4 million in other markets for a worldwide total of $644.8 million.
+Thor: The Dark World earned $206.4 million in North America and $438.4 million in other markets for a worldwide total of $644.8 million.
 It surpassed the gross of its predecessor after just 19 days of its release.
-Deadline Hollywood calculated the film's net profit as $139.4 million, when factoring together all expenses and revenues for the film.Thor: The Dark World made an estimated $7.1 million in Thursday night showings, more than double the midnight gross of its predecessor.
+Deadline Hollywood calculated the film's net profit as $139.4 million, when factoring together all expenses and revenues for the film.

+Thor: The Dark World made an estimated $7.1 million in Thursday night showings, more than double the midnight gross of its predecessor.
 On Friday, November 8, 2013, the film topped the box office with $31.9 million (including Thursday night earnings), which is 25% higher than the original film's opening-day gross.
 Through Sunday, the film remained at the No. 1 spot with $85.7 million, which is a 30% increase over its predecessor's opening weekend.
 This was the largest November opening for a film distributed by Disney, surpassing The Incredibles.
 Thor: The Dark World topped the box office in North America during its first two weekends, before being overtaken by The Hunger Games: Catching Fire in its third weekend.

 On its midweek opening day of Wednesday, October 30, 2013, Thor: The Dark World earned $8.2 million from 33 territories, including the United Kingdom and France, where it opened higher than its predecessor.
 During its first three days, the film earned $45.2 million, and by the end of the weekend, after expanding into three more territories, it totaled $109.4 million over five days, finishing in first place in all 36 countries.
 Its largest openings were recorded in China ($21.0 million), the United Kingdom ($13.8 million), and France ($9.94 million).
 It topped the box office outside North America on its first three weekends of release.
 In total earnings, its largest markets are China ($55.3 million), Russia and the CIS ($35.7 million), Brazil ($27.7 million), and the United Kingdom ($26.2 million).